gerardbm/atomic/README.md

 ### Zsh

 Atomic Zsh theme has been designed to show useful information (username, hostname and pwd) without taking the entire line.
 If a directory is under Git control, in the second line it shows the current branch and status.
-Top separator helps to visually separate every task and shows the current time.

 Installation in Zsh: